kanno-soe/kanno-soe/Exposition/Theory.md

 all, this is **all in each**: start from any one member and its elaboration implicates the whole.
 The open prime adds the other half, **each in all**: the web directly reaches every member.

+## Credits

+With thanks to Anthropic’s Claude Fable and OpenAI’s GPT-5.6 Sol.
+The theory was co-developed by the three of us with equal contribution.